Skip to content ↓

 In maths, our clever Mathematicians are learning all about:

-You can support your child at home by encouraging them to count in 2s, 5s and 10s, as well as completing their 'Big Maths' multiplication quizzes, which they bring home each week, and playing on TT Rockstars weekly.
-Could they group count their peas at dinner time and see how many they have if they had 5 groups of 2?
-Can they count them 2, 4, 6, 8, 10? etc?
+You can also continue to count in 2s, 5s and 10s, as well as help to complete their 'Big Maths' multiplication quizzes, which they bring home each week.
+Could they group count their peas at dinner time and see how many they have if they have 5 groups of 2?
+Can they count them 2, 4, 6, 8, 10? etc.

 At school, we offer children a range of strategies to choose from when calculating: concrete (using counters or physical items to count/subtract with), pictorial (drawing dots then adding more/taking some away by crossing them out), or abstract (using a number line and counting forwards/backwards along it, ensuring one jump per number counted).